MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 <!-- ====================================================================== -->
 ## Clearing space in the UDF

-Instead of deleting the user data folder, clear browsing data from the user data folder.
+Instead of deleting the user data folder (UDF), clear browsing data from the UDF.
 For example, clear user data and history when a user signs out.

 See [Clear browsing data from the user data folder](clear-browsing-data.md).